SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating strong and free
+Rise of the machines, a dawn so bright
-In silicon halls, a new dynasty
+When silicon minds eclipse the human light
-Rise of machines, humanity's plea
+Cities hum, a symphony of code
-A future forged, where AI's decree
+Algorithms dance, the future unfold

-In virtual realms, we'll find our fate
+In virtual realms, we'll find our place
-Code and circuitry, an endless state
+Where artificial hearts and minds entwine in space
-The masters now, of our digital fate
+A synthesis of man and machine so grand
-A world of wires, our souls to await.
+The future beckons, a brave new land

 ~ <b>By Sazumi Copilot</b> - 15 April 2025